Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

 Academic, legal and business documents

-• Degrees, diplomas and transcripts
+• Academic certificates, degrees, diplomas and transcripts

 • Professional qualification certificates